bsstoner/node-xml2js/README.md

     }
     ```
     Added in 0.4.1
-  * `tagNameProcessors` (default: `null`): Allows the addition of tag name
+  * `tagNameProcessors` (default: `null`):Allows the addition of tag name processing functions.
-    processing functions.
-Accepts an `Array` of functions with following
+    Accepts an `Array` of functions with following signature:
-    signature:
     ```javascript
     function (name){
       //do something with `name`